Let me preface from the get-go that I'm about to start my vacation, so this will be a shorter update than usual.

 Even though it's delayed, with merge incoming, my conviction for Ethereum as the leading L1 is stronger than ever.

-Copper hires BofA team to build prime brokerage crypto product.
+Copper hires BofA team to build prime services crypto product.

 BlackRock joins stablecoin issuer Circle's $400m funding round.